vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 When I was thinking about adding template rendering support in [NRAF](https://github.com/vipulbhj/nraf), a very interesting question popped up.

 How would I, as a library author, know where does the template exist in the user's project?
-Sure, I can ask them to tell me an absolute path to that file, but other frameworks like `express` support defaults without asking the user to provide any.
+Sure, I can ask them to tell me an absolute path to that file, but other frameworks like `Express` support defaults without asking the user to provide any.

 And so I wondered,